utnesp/Easy-bioMart/README.md

 6 ENSG00000099251          HSD17B7P2 transcribed_unprocessed_pseudogene          4
 ```

 Currently, it is not possible to use e.g. ENSG identifiers in row.names when using combine = T.

-The functions should be self-explanatory.
-If you have any problems, please do not hesitate to ask.
+The functions should be self-explanatory, and as such I have not put together all the correct details regarding the help functions.
+If you have any problems, please post an [issue](https://github.com/utnesp/Easy-bioMart/issues).